-The total amount spent on medical goods was ca. 6.6 billion euro in 2017, the annual growth rate between 2011 and 2017 was 4.2%.
+The total amount spent on medical goods was ca. 6.7 billion euro in 2018, the annual growth rate between 2011 and 2018 was 3,8%.
 Average per-capita expenditures by federal states are plotted in Figure 12 (without age-standardization).

-Variable name MedC Source data & 2011 - 2017 Availability SHA tables, Statistik AT (2011 - 2017) Konsumerhebung 2014/2015 VVO Jahresbericht (2011 - 2017) Expenditures, Finanzstatistik HVSV (2001 - 2016) Expenditures for 2016, 2017 have been taken from Statistisches Handbuch der öst.
-SV 2017, 2018, chapter 5.
+Variable name MedC

+Source data & 2011 - 2018

+Availability SHA tables, Statistik AT (2011 - 2018)

+Konsumerhebung 2014/2015

+VVO Jahresbericht (2011 - 2018)

+Expenditures, Finanzstatistik HVSV (2001 - 2018)

 Residence of insurees: Statistisches Handbuch der öst.
-SV (2012 - 2018) Population statistics, Statistik AT Distribution keys HF.1.1 no reported costs.
-HF.1.2 compulsory insurance: key constructed from financial reports of compulsory insurance, same methodology as variable PC_pins, but considering only expenditures in categories 21 - b) Heilmittel (Arzneien) and 22 - c) Heilbehelfe und Hilfsmittel HF.2.1 private insurance: using shares of population participating in private insurance, same as variable HC_pins .
+SV (2012 - 2018)

+Population statistics, Statistik AT Distribution keys HF.1.1 no reported costs.
+HF.1.2 compulsory insurance: key constructed from financial reports of compulsory insurance, same methodology as variable PC_pins , but considering only expenditures in categories 21 - b) Heilmittel (Arzneien) and 22 - c) Heilbehelfe und Hilfsmittel HF.2.1 private insurance: using shares of population participating in private insurance, same as variable HC_pins .
 HF.3 out-of-pocket: Konsumerhebung 2014/2015, expenditures on medical goods.
 Caveats Public insurance: discrepancies in classification, PV, UV omitted.
 KE: Imperfections in subjective answers in survey-based data.
 KE also available for 2009/2010.
 However, there has been discussion about the accuracy of 2009/2010 results, especially for the detailed categories.
 Therefore we use KE 2014/2015 for all years.
 KE 2014/2015 matches values from the National Accounts better than KE 2009/2010, but discrepancies still remain.
 Private insurance: Number of persons with full insurance coverage of the hospital costs is a rough proxy for the costs covered by private insurance.
 This category is small, thus the key does not have a very strong effect.
+Notes